Synthesis of Data Word Transducers: Unbounded Synthesis

-We start with a preliminary remark on \draa.
+\begin{proof} We start with a preliminary remark on \draa.
 As $A$ is a \draa, every output transition has a test with at least one equality constraint ($r^=$ for some $r$), and thus, as $A$ is in good form (property $(4)$), the assignment of output transitions are all empty.
+Note that~\ref{itm:trdImpl} $\Rightarrow$~\ref{itm:impl} is immediate.